-Ira M. Kantor is director-in-charge of the Accounting Services department in the Firm’s Melville office, and a leader in its Construction Industry group.
-He assists his clients with financial statement preparation, tax compliance and planning, budgeting and forecasting, and business consulting.
+Ira M. Kantor is partner-in-charge of the Accounting & Business Services department in the Firm’s Melville office, and a leader in its national construction industry group.
+He advises clients with financial statement preparation, tax compliance, tax planning, budgeting and forecasting, and business consulting.

 He is quite active in the construction business community, with leadership positions at the Construction Financial Management Association, Contractors for Kids, Real Estate Institute at Stony Brook University, and at the Institute of Management Accountants, among other community endeavors.

 Professional & Civic Affiliations

 - American Institute of Certified Public Accountants (AICPA)

 - New York State Society of Certified Public Accountants (NYSSCPA)

 - Real Estate and Construction Committee, Suffolk Chapter, Former Chairperson

 - LEA/Leading Edge Alliance, Real Estate and Construction Special Interest Group

 - Construction Financial Management Association, Long Island Chapter, Board of Directors